U.S. says Russia funded media company that paid right-wing influencers millions for videos

 "Many of the videos published by U.S. Company-1 contain commentary on events and issues in the United States, such as immigration, inflation, and other topics related to domestic and foreign policy," the indictment said.
 "While the views expressed in the videos are not uniform, the subject matter and content of the videos are often consistent with the Government of Russia's interest in amplifying U.S. domestic divisions in order to weaken U.S. opposition to core Government of Russia interests, such as its ongoing war in Ukraine."

 Though the company is not named in the indictment, prosecutors said that it describes itself as a "network of heterodox commentators that focus on Western political and cultural issues" and features six commentators as its "talent."
-Tenet Media describes itself using the same phrase on its website, and other details in the indictment align with the firm.
+Tenet Media uses the same phrase in its description on its website, and other details in the indictment align with the firm.
 Its website lists six right-wing personalities, including Dave Rubin, who has more than 2.4 million YouTube subscribers; Tim Pool, a podcast host with more than 1.3 million YouTube followers; and Benny Johnson, whose YouTube channel has nearly 2.4 million subscribers.

 In response to the indictment of the two Russians, Pool wrote on social media, "Should these allegations prove true, I as well as the other personalities and commentators were deceived and are victims.
 I cannot speak for anyone else at the company as to what they do or to what they are instructed."
 He said his podcast was licensed by Tenet Media and existed before the license agreement.
 Pool also said he had full editorial control of the show and its contents, which he said are "often apolitical."